-The applicant must demonstrate by the application deadline a commitment of funds from other sources for non-allowable project activities that are necessary to achieve the goals of the application.
+Non-California organizations may also apply; however, CIRM funding can be used only for allowable expenditures incurred within California.
+The applicant must demonstrate by the application deadline a commitment of funds from other sources for project activities outside of California.